wootguy/ApiGenerator/README.md

 # ApiGenerator
 This is a combination of server plugins that reverse engineers the entity classes in Sven Co-op.
 The result is a set of header files that you can use for developing metamod plugins that need game-specific entity data.

-How it works:
-1. A list of private properties is created from the angelscript documentation.
-2. The angelscript plugin changes a private property value in an entity, then calls a function in the metamod plugin.
-3. Metamod scans for any changes in the edict's `pvPrivateData`, then returns a byte offset of where it thinks the private field is located.
-4. Angelscript validates what metamod thinks, orders the located fields by offset, then fills in any gaps with byte arrays.

-Class methods are not included, but a lot of the code might be similar to the [HLSDK](https://github.com/ValveSoftware/halflife).
+Most class methods are not included, but a lot of the code might be similar to the [HLSDK](https://github.com/ValveSoftware/halflife).

 Some classes that you can see in the [angelscript docs](https://baso88.github.io/SC_AngelScript/docs/Classes.htm) are excluded here because they are duplicates of their parent class (e.g. CGrenade and CBaseMonster have identical properties).